 When you say legume the first thought is usually peas and beans.
 They are legumes but they are a small part of this large group of plants.
 Legumes are excellent nitrogen fixers for the soil making them beneficial cover crops for the garden.
 Legumes can accomplish so many things in your soil.
 They are used to prevent erosion, prevent weeds, and add organic matter.

 This group includes winter annuals such as hairy vetch, Austrian winter peas, crimson clover, and more.
 There are annual clovers of all kinds, like white and red.
-There are also a couple of biennials like sweet clover and a large group of summer annuals.
+There are also a couple of biennials like Sweet Clover and a large group of summer annuals.

 Non-legumes